hyperz111/acode-plugin-docs/docs/global-apis/ace.md

 - Use `acode.require("commands")` for command registration/removal.
 - Use `acode.require("editorLanguages")` to register or remove language modes.
 - Use `acode.require("editorThemes")` to register or apply editor themes.
+- Use `editorManager.isCodeMirror` to check whether current acode uses codemirror or ace, if its true then its codemirror and if it is null or undefined then its ace.

 ## Legacy Compatibility